June 6, 2026A Bilingual Newspaper

 Source: The New York Times

-Brazil lost one of the most prominent names in national performing arts in the early hours of this Saturday (21).
-Actor, author, and director Juca de Oliveira passed away at 91 years old in São Paulo, victim of pneumonia associated with a cardiac condition.
-The information was confirmed by the family’s press office to TV…
+Brazil lost in the early hours of this Saturday (21) one of the most expressive names in national performing arts.
+The actor, author, and director Juca de Oliveira passed away at 91 years old in São Paulo, victim of pneumonia associated with a cardiological condition.
+The information was confirmed by the family’s press office to…